-Calendar or schedule indicating course content: Due to the skill mastery basis of this course, progression through course material will depend on student performance.
-I anticipate that we will cover Karpinski chapters 1-24, as well as touching on chapters 49-50.
+Calendar or schedule indicating course content: Due to the skill mastery basis of this course, progression through course material will depend on student performance; I anticipate that, after the initial review, we will cover Karpinski chapters 48 and 51-65.
 Prepared melodies from the sight-singing anthology will be selected to match the Karpinski topics of the week.